brian-watkins/pine/README.md

 ```

-`@SpecDelegate` -- Add this annotation to a field and the object belonging to this variable will be used as the delegate of the behavior closure.
+`@SpecDelegate` -- Add this annotation to a field and the object belonging to this variable will be used as the delegate of the script closures (`it` blocks, `assume` blocks, and `finalize` blocks).
 While this annotation can be used within any spec, it's especially useful within Groovy scripts.
 A Groovy script must inherit from the `Script` class, but sometimes it's useful when writing tests to extend from a different base class -- like when writing tests using Fluentlenium.
 Using the `@ScriptDelegate` annotation, you can call delegate method calls and property references to a class other than the base class.
 If a method call or property reference is not found in the delegate class, then the base class will be searched.

 ```
 @BaseScript SpecScript spec